GoogleChromeLabs/quicklink/README.md

 npm install quicklink webpack-route-manifest --save-dev
 ```

-Then, configure Webpack route manifest into your project, as explained [here](https://github.com/lukeed/webpack-route-manifest).
+Then, configure Webpack route manifest into your project, as explained in the [webpack-route-manifest docs](https://github.com/lukeed/webpack-route-manifest).
 This will generate a map of routes and chunks called `rmanifest.json`.
 It can be obtained at:

 - URL: `site_url/rmanifest.json`